dell-asm/dell-force10/docs/force10_config.md

   1. Add/Update switch running configuration

-     The method add or update the switch 'running' configuration.
+     This method supports the functionality to add or update the switch 'running' configuration.
   2. Add/Update switch startup configuration

-     The method add or update the switch 'startup' configuration.
+     The method supports the functionality to add or update the switch 'startup' configuration.

 # -------------------------------------------------------------------------
-# Summary of parameters.
+# Summary of Parameters
 # -------------------------------------------------------------------------

     name: (Required)This parameter defines the name of the operation.
+The parameter name can contain any string.

-		   Should be a string value with maximum 100 characters
+	url:This parameter defines the TFTP URL of the configuration file.

-	url:This parameter defines the TFTP turl of the configuration file.
+	force:Use this parameter to force configuration update on the switch.

-	force:This parameter enables configuration force apply.
+		If the value is set to "true", it will force configuration update on the switch even if configuration changes are not required.
-		If the value true it will forcefully apply the configuration, if no configuration changes appear also.
+		If the value is set to "false", it will not update the configuration on the switch if configuration changes are not required.
-		If the value false it will not apply the configuration if no configuration changes present. value must be either true or false.
+		The possible values are "true" or "false".

 # -------------------------------------------------------------------------
 # Parameter signature